freedomofpress/securedrop/docs/servers.rst

 download and verify the Ubuntu installation media.
 You should use the *Admin Workstation* to download and verify the Ubuntu installation media.

-Download the Ubuntu installation media
+Download the Ubuntu Installation Media
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The installation media and the files required to verify it are available on the